garymilholland/hello-world/README.md

 # hello-world
-First Github Repository
+First Github Repository - changing this line

 I'm learning how to use Github.

 Finally!